joshnsw/recognitionapp/recognitionapp/README.md

 ### Success Page

 The user successfully submits the form, and a confirmation message is display on this page.
 To the return to the homepage the user has to click the "return to main page" button.

+### Testing

+Two tests were create to ensure:
+- Login works as expected
+- Modal Component shows up when clicked